 Employers also commit fraud when they take steps to deny benefits to a former employee who is eligible for compensation in order to defraud the EDD.
 These include:

-- Failing to submit payments to the EDD after deducting funds from an employee’s pay for unemployment as required by law
+- Failing to submit payments to the EDD after deducting funds from an employee’s pay for unemployment as required by law7.

-- Deliberately giving false information to the EDD about why an employee was terminated or about the wages the employee was receiving
+- Deliberately giving false information to the EDD about why an employee was terminated or about the wages the employee was receiving8.

 Depending on the type of fraud suspected, the EDD will investigate suspicious cases.
 It may note a false seal or employer identity for example and simply contact the alleged employer to see if it exists or to determine if you were employed by them for the period you specified.